ericliu4/First-place-UTEK-Programming-2023/README.md

 # UtekContest
-# Josh is on a bus
+# Josh is on a bus, he cannot figure out how this works